aosabook/500lines/objmodel/chapter.md

 OBJECT.cls = TYPE
 ````

+TODO (debo): As of right now, I find myself wondering why we even bother having
+fields as a parameter at all, because it seems like we never use it (always
+pass empty.)
+Maybe a test showing how these are used would make it seem less
+extraneous.
+Also, at this stage it seems like objects are tracking their base class for no
+reason at all, because it's not being used for anything.
+I assume that the
+reason for this is coming up soon, but maybe a warning that we're doing some
+stuff 'in advance' here might help.

 To define new metaclasses it is enough to subclass ``TYPE``.
 However, in the
 rest of this chapter we won't do that, and simply always use ``TYPE`` as each
 classes metaclass.